ambonvik/cimba/docs/tutorial.rst

 other coroutine.
 Calling ``cmb_process_hold()`` will do exactly that, transferring control to the hidden dispatcher process that determines what to do next.

 However, the dispatcher only knows about events, not coroutines or processes.
-To ensure that the process returns to the other end of its ``cmb_process_hold()`` call, it will schedule a wakeup event at the expected time before it yields control to the dispatcher.
+It will run as long as there are scheduled events to execute.
+Our little simulation will always have scheduled events, and the dispatcher will not stop on its own.
+These events originate from our two processes: To ensure that a process returns to the other end of its ``cmb_process_hold()`` call, it will schedule a wakeup event at the expected time before it yields control to the dispatcher.
 When executed, this event will *resume* the coroutine where it left off, returning through the ``cmb_process_hold()`` call with a return value that indicates normal or abnormal return.
 (We have ignored the return values for now in the example above.)
 So, whenever there are more than one process running, there will be future events scheduled in the event queue.

 To stop the simulation, we simply schedule an "end simulation" event, which stops any running processes at that point.

-A Cimba *event* is something that happens at a single point in simulated time.
-It is expressed as a function with two pointer arguments and no return value.
-The idea is for the event function to be an *action* and its two arguments the *subject* and *object* for that action, making its own little verb-subject-object grammar (like in Gaelic).

-The event does not have a fixed location in memory.
-You cannot get a pointer to an event, only a *handle*, a reference number that makes it possible to cancel or reschedule a future event.
-Once executed, the event no longer exists.
-If some lasting effect is needed, the event function needs to do that through the content of its subject and object pointer arguments.
+The dispatcher then ends the run.

-This is perhaps easier to do in code than to describe in prose.
-We define a ``struct simulation`` that contains the entities of our simulated world and an end simulation event:
+This is perhaps easier to do in code than to describe in text.
+We define a ``struct simulation`` that contains pointers to the entities of our simulated world and the function for an end simulation event:

 .. code-block:: c